software-students-spring2024/0-git-workflow-practice-aschwartz01/README.md

 It is interesting to see how AI can be applied to many different industries to lower costs and increase efficiency.

 #### Neal's comment
-This is a very useful and informative article on how AI can be safely implemented in business contexts, although I feel like it should go into greater detail of how to make sure employers do not use AI to automate every task that a human can do to the point of cutting jobs, or how to make them see the importance of human cooperation in any processes where AI automation can be a useful tool.
+This is a very useful and informative article on how AI can be safely implemented in business contexts, although I feel like it should go into greater detail of how to make sure employers do not use AI to automate every task that a human can do to the point of cutting jobs, or how to make them see the importance of human cooperation in any processes where AI automation can be a helpful tool.